dgaydukov/cert-ocpjp11/files/ocpjp11.md

 test3 => test3
 ```

-We can create custom bundle where we can call methods like `getString`, `getObject`, `getStringArray`
+We can create custom bundle where we can call methods like `getString/getObject/getStringArray`
 ```java
 import java.util.*;